deepik27/simple-toolchain-20210602121701501/README.md

 1. In the same manner, export the `FleetAlert` project as a JAR file.

 ### Update a VDH configuration file (gatway.properties)
-1. Download a copy of the `gateway.properties` file that you deployed on the VDH server by using IoT for Automotive Plugin Deploy Tool.
+1. Download a copy of the `gateway.properties` file that you deployed on the VDH server by using IBM IoT Connected Vehicle Insights Plugin Deploy Tool.
 1. Open the `gateway.properties` file with a text editor.
 1. Increment `client.num` in the `gateway.properties` file.
 1. Insert the following two lines before the DefaultHTTPClient client definition.